 Treatment is a matter of physiotherapy and slowly training the legs to go under the body.
 This involves 4 or 5 physio sessions of 10 minutes each, every day.
 In addition, slowing up the weight gain is a good idea so the puppy slims down.

-In this video, our May 2014 Animal Hero of the Month, Sue Rogers, shares about Mick, a Boston Terrier with splayed legs:
+In this video, Sue Rogers shares about Mick, a Boston Terrier with splayed legs:

 A Glimmer of Hope